1. Why are you putting a shelter in my neighborhood?

 4. Who is going to live here?

-This project is being designed for women, or potentially women and children only.
+This project is being designed for women only.
 Because of the limits of the size of the existing building (no expansion or external additions will be part of this project) and the requirements for separate facilities for men and women, a single-gender program is what makes most sense at this location.
 There is a critical need for emergency housing for women in the County of LA according to the most recent homeless count.
 Women face much higher rates of assault in traditional, mixed-gender bridge housing and shelters, which can deter them from seeking resources or housing.
 In 2017, we saw more women and children living on the streets of Los Angeles than any previous year, the largest percentage increase of any group.

 5. How are the residents chosen?